 The product itself helps to maintain a neutral ph value in your mouth, protecting your teeth from acid attack.

 Here is the potential fly in the ointment.

-The most popular is size and flavour combination is the 3oz peppermint flavour jar.
+The most popular is size and flavor combination is the 3oz peppermint flavor jar.